-Despite the continued growth of the HVAC industry in Canada, many owners don’t understand their commercial HVAC system.
-As such, they end up experiencing various avoidable HVAC issues.
-They also expose their systems to damage by failing to do constant maintenance.
+Despite the growing need for HVAC systems throughout the world, many folks don’t know much about their commercial HVAC systems.
+As such, they end up experiencing a lot of avoidable HVAC issues.
+They also expose their systems to damage by failing to do consistent maintenance.

 Maintaining your HVAC system will save you time, money, and other labor costs.
 Yet, even with regular servicing, you might find your HVAC not working the way you expect.
 The system might malfunction, emit smoke or gas, and make strange noises.

 That said, here are the common HVAC issues you should know about:

 Sometimes, there may be a problem with how technicians install your HVAC unit.
 This may lead to leaks of gases and fumes.
 The danger here is breathing this contaminated air can lead to various respiratory health issues.

 Thus, look out for strange smells or odors.
 If you discover something is smelling, switch off all HVAC devices.
 Then, call one of the thousands of HVAC contractors in Canada to come and fix the problem.

 2. Heating and cooling issues

 You may find your system is not handling heating or cooling well.
 The rooms get hotter or colder than you want and it becomes uncomfortable to be there.
 This shows there could be a problem with the thermostat.

 Check the thermostat settings before you call a technician.
 Nowadays, systems have advanced thermostats that may function differently depending on your choices.
 In other cases, it could be the thermostat is damaged and needs a replacement.